How Do Solar Panels Work?

 Solar panels are one of the main components of a solar outdoor lighting system.
 While there are several types of solar cells, typically that is comprised of multiple small grouped units called photovoltaic (PV) cells.
 These cells are made of two layers of semiconductor material typically comprised of silicon crystals.

 Because silicon is a poor conductor of electricity, the bottom layer of photovoltaic cells is doped with boron, which facilitates a positive charge (P).
 On the other hand, the top layer is doped with phosphorus, adding electrons with a negative charge (N).
 Electron movement between the two layers with opposite charges produces an electric field.

 Most PV systems are based on individual square cells that produce very little power, which is why they are linked together as panels or modules.
-During solar panels installation, solar panels can be used individually or wired together into larger solar arrays to produce the desired electrical output.
+During the solar panel installation process, solar panels can be used individually or wired together into larger solar arrays to produce the desired electrical output.

 How Do Solar Panels Work?

 Solar PV system uses photovoltaics (PV) to transform sunlight into electricity.
 Solar-powered photovoltaic panels, also called modules, contain photovoltaic cells.
 These cells convert incoming sunlight into electricity that can either stored for later use or directly supply a home or a business with renewable energy.

 Solar energy is a clean and reliable source of electricity that has a vast range of applications.
 With its high rate of return, solar is considered a great investment opportunity and is now being embraced by many industries across the board.

 PV cells convert sunlight into electricity.
 When particles of light called photons hit the surface of a solar cell, they knock electrons loose from their atoms.
 When positive and negative charges are separated, an electric field occurs.